evilagram/TCP-Client-Server/readme.txt

 I've tested launching multiple clients at once, and closing them in different orders to see if the session list grows and shrinks accordingly.

-As a bonus, I included an optional mode that lets you specify an arbitrary number of multipliers for a polynomial, and calculate that instead of the default one in the requirements.
-I have this hardcoded turned off, but you can flip it on if you want to try it out.
+As a bonus, I included an optional mode that lets you specify an arbitrary number of multipliers for a polynomial.
+I have this hardcoded to be turned off, but you can flip it on if you want to try it out.